Penn State Scandal Fast Facts

 July 30, 2013 - A judge rules that Graham Spanier, Tim Curley and Gary Schultz will face trial on obstruction of justice and other charges related to the Jerry Sandusky child sex abuse scandal.

-August 26, 2013 - Sandusky's adopted son and six other victims have finalized settlement agreements.
+August 26, 2013 - Attorneys announce Sandusky's adopted son and six other victims have finalized settlement agreements.

 October 2, 2013 - The Superior Court of Pennsylvania denies Sandusky's appeal.